bencardoen/DataCurator.jl/docs/src/installation.md

 ### Recommended way

 The recommended way to install and use DataCurator is to use the [Singularity](https://singularity.hpcng.org/) container.
-This is a self-contained environment that you can run on any Linux or Mac system, and on Windows using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+This is a self-contained environment that you can run on any Linux or Mac x86 system, and on Windows using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 The reference solution for reproducible high performance computing code, Singularity is a container technology that allows you to package up your code and all its dependencies into a single file that can be easily shared and executed on any Linux system, including HPC systems, without having to worry about installing dependencies or conflicting versions.
 Singularity images, unlike Docker images, can be run without root privileges, and are read-only, so the code stays 100% reproducible even at runtime.
 If you follow this workflow, the installation is as simple as downloading and running the container image.

-**Note** If for any reason Singularity does not work on your machine, you can also [install from source](#advanced).
+**Note** If for any reason Singularity does not work on your machine, you can also [install from source](#advanced) or use the [Docker images](#docker).
 We provide installation scripts that do this for you, those run automatically on each code change to ensure such changes do not break user installations.
-However, this is more involved, and so if possible, we recommend the Singularity workflow.
+However, the installation from source is more involved, and so if possible, we recommend the Singularity workflow.
+The Docker workflow is 1-1 with Singularity.

 #### Prerequisites
-You need Singularity, first.
+You need to install Singularity, first.

 ##### Linux or WSL
 <a name="LinuxorWSL"></a>